-Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
-Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."
+Dr. Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
+He is the co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
+He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-Drones appear exclusively linked to KH units of the PMF
+Drones Appear Exclusively Linked to KH Units of the PMF

-The al-Jazeera Operations Command and Kataib Hezbollah
+The JOC and Kataib Hezbollah

 The JOC’s area of operations mirrors KH's special area of responsibility around the Syrian border—the so-called "land bridge" between Iran, Iraq, Syria, and Lebanon.
 (Of note, U.S. and other airstrikes targeting KH and drone sites have fallen almost entirely within this area, at the al-Qaim end or the Jurf al-Sakhar end.)
 More specifically, the JOC area comprises two main areas:

 1. The large Jurf al-Sakhar base complex, which encompasses numerous depopulated rural towns seized by the PMF in 2014-2015 and developed into a military and economic canton under KH's exclusive control.
 This area touches on numerous military industrial sites, some of which have been repurposed by KH for rocket and explosives production, testing, and storage.